Should You Load Your Tax Refund to a Gift Card?

 The downside, of course, is that adding the money to a gift card more or less means you can't use it for any other purpose than spending.
 The easiest way around that is to create a refund budget, allocating some of the refund to the gift card and the rest to a checking or savings account.
 This way, you can spend some of the money while keeping the rest in reserve for a different purpose.

 Another drawback is that if you lose the card or it is stolen, you'll have to ask to have it replaced.
 Assuming your tax preparer agrees, you'll have to wait until they approve your request and mail the card out, which could be inconvenient.

 Refund Gift Cards vs. Refund Prepaid Debit Cards

 In addition to gift cards, many tax preparers allow you to load your refund onto a prepaid debit card.
 Here's a quick list of the different prepaid card options for loading a tax refund:

 The advantage of choosing a prepaid debit card over a refund gift card is that you have more flexibility in how you spend.
 If your card has the Visa or Mastercard logo, you could use it to make purchases anywhere Visa or Mastercard are accepted.
 Depending on the card, you may also use it to make ATM withdrawals.
 Some cards can also come with a cash bonus when you load some or all of your tax refund.

-The biggest disadvantage with loading a tax refund to a prepaid debit card is that can get expensive if you're paying load fees to add money, monthly maintenance fees or inactivity fees.
+The biggest disadvantage with loading a tax refund to a prepaid debit card is that it can get expensive if you're paying load fees to add money, monthly maintenance fees, or inactivity fees.
 And again, if the card is lost or stolen, you'd have to deal with the headache of having it replaced.